AbelCoplet/CAGtrueKV/README.md

 - **File Types**: Best support for plain text (.txt) and markdown (.md) files
 - **Memory Usage**: Large models and documents require significant RAM
 - **Performance**: Initial KV cache creation can be slow for large documents.
 Chat responses using the cache are significantly faster.
 Performance depends on CPU/GPU capabilities.
-- **Cache Compatibility**: KV caches are specific to the model file they were created with.
-Using a cache created with a different model may lead to errors or unexpected behavior.
+- **Cache Compatibility**: KV caches are specific to the exact model file (`.gguf`) they were created with.
+Using a cache created with a different model *will* lead to errors or unpredictable behavior.
+Always use the same model for creating and querying a cache.
+- **Recitation Limitations**: Precise recitation of specific sections (e.g., "the third paragraph") can be unreliable, as the model may struggle to perfectly identify semantic boundaries within the raw cached text.
+Full document recitation (starting from the absolute beginning) is more consistent.
 - **Multiple Documents**: Currently limited to one document context per conversation (via a single KV cache).

 ## 🔮 Future Improvements